Ksengnupan/SoftwareDesignAIoT/README.md

 I am a contributor who has the responsibility for Order Notification and Button Actions on M5Stack Core2. <br>

 **Order Notification**
-* On M5Stack Core2 device, the WiFi will be initialized and a topic will be subscribed to.
-The program will then wait for a message indicating that an order is ready from the kitchen.
-When the kitchen staff presses the "order ready" button, the order ready status in the database will be updated and a message will be sent to the MQTT broker. <br>
+* On M5Stack Core2 device, the WiFi will be initialized and a topic will be subscribed.
+The program will then wait for a message from the kitchen staff informing that an order is ready.
+When the kitchen staff presses the "Order Ready" button, the order status in the database will be updated and a message will be sent to the MQTT broker. <br>
 ![Publish order ready message](/images/send_order_ready.png)

-* When Core2 receives a message from the subscribed channel, it will check the table number and verify that the message is for an order that is ready.
-If the table number and order ready message are correct, the customer will be notified. <br>
+* When Core2 receives a message from the subscribed topic, it will check the table number and verify that the message is "Order Ready".
+If the valid table number and order ready message were received, the customer will be notified that his order is ready to serve. <br>
 ![Notify Customer](/images/notify_order_ready.jpg)

 **Button Actions**
-* The button actions on Core2 will only be enabled once the BLE tag is used.
-If the customer clicks the Order button (btnA) on Core2, a QR code for ordering again will be displayed. <br>
+* The button actions on Core2 will only be enabled once the BLE tag is detected.
+If the customer clicks the Order button (btnA) on Core2, a QR code will be displayed to order again. <br>

 * The customer can also subscribe to our Kitchen Line Bot by clicking the Line Bot button (btnC) on Core2 and scanning a QR code. <br>
 ![Place Order QR - btnA and Line Bot QE - btnC](/images/btnA_C.jpg)